wanxe/vue-button-spinner/README.md

 - Add a custom html inside the component.
 - Pure CSS loaders, no fonts or images have been used.
 - Different styles for each state: loading, success, error.
+- Available props:
+    * 'isLoading' (boolean) to show the spinner
+    * 'status' (String | Boolean) allow 'success' or true and 'error' or false.
+- **Remember use the .native modifier for the events ([docs](https://vuejs.org/v2/guide/migration.html#Listening-for-Native-Events-on-Components-with-v-on-changed))**

 # Install